Family of Bridge Collapse Victim Sues Builders of Bridge

 It was while workers were adjusting the second tension rod that the bridge collapsed.
 For reasons that remain unclear to the victims, Southwest Eighth Street was not closed to through traffic during this adjustment.
 The family of one victim, Rolando Fraga, 60, has now filed a wrongful death lawsuit against the engineers and contractors in charge of the bridge, alleging that the decision not to close the road was a negligent decision with fatal consequences for which the companies should be held responsible.

-If you or someone you love has been hurt in a Florida injury accident, contact the dedicated and trial-ready Stuart personal injury lawyers at The Law Offices of Keith Bregoff for a consultation, at 772-492-8967.
+If you or someone you love has been hurt in a Florida injury accident, contact the dedicated and trial-ready Stuart personal injury lawyers at The Law Office of Keith Bregoff for a consultation, at 772-492-8967.